A survey has revealed that only 57 % of men clean their sex toys every time they use them, and more than a third never clean their sex toys at all.

 - Have a masturbation race – the loser gets to clean all the toys used by both of you.

-- Enjoy some dominance and submission – clearly the sub gets to clean up all the sex wreckage afterwards.
+- Enjoy some dominance and submission – clearly, the sub gets to clean up all the sex wreckage afterward.

 - Whoever cleans the sex toys first gets to choose the next sexy thing you do together.

 Is it OK if your partner is the only person who ever cleans your sex toys?

 Is it OK to get your mum to clean your…